pdclark/inbox-status/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fix: Automatically show advanced options when "Other" email provider is selected.

 = 1.1 =
 * New: Server presets for popular email services: Gmail, Outlook, Yahoo, iCloud, and AOL.
 * New: Meaningful notices when setting up the plugin and the IMAP connection.